 A contraceptive skin patch is attached to the skin with an adhesive.
 It should be left in place for 1 week, then removed and replaced with a new patch, which is placed on a different area of the skin.
 A new patch is applied once a week (on the same day each week) for 3 weeks, followed by a week when no patch is used.

 If women use a patch or a ring for 3 weeks (replacing it each week), followed by 1 week when no patch or ring is used, they typically have a regular menstrual period.
 Spotting or bleeding between periods (breakthrough bleeding) is uncommon.
-However, if women use a patch or ring continuously, irregular bleeding becomes more common the longer they use this method.
+Irregular bleeding becomes more common the longer women use the patch or ring.

 A contraceptive implant is a single match-sized rod containing a progestin.
 The implant releases the progestin slowly into the bloodstream.
-The type of implant available in the United States is effective for 3 years.
+The type of implant available in the United States is effective for 3 to 5 years.

 After numbing the skin with an anesthetic, a doctor uses a needle-like instrument (trocar) to place the implant under the skin of the inner arm above the elbow.
 No incision or stitches are necessary.
 Doctors must receive special training before they can do this procedure.

 If women have not had unprotected sex since their last period, an implant can be inserted at any time during the menstrual cycle.
 If women have had unprotected sex, they should use another form of contraception until their next menstrual period occurs or until a pregnancy test is done and rules out pregnancy.
 If women are not pregnant, the implant can be inserted.
 An implant can also be inserted immediately after a miscarriage, an abortion, or delivery of a baby.